ZoliTorok48/filament-drag-and-scroll/README.md

 # Filament Drag and Scroll

-A Filament package that adds configurable drag and scroll functionality to admin panels with automatic CSS and JS asset optimization.
+Horizontal table scrolling in Filament can be frustrating, especially for users with basic mice that lack a horizontal scroll wheel, trackball users, or anyone working with accessibility needs.
+This package solves that problem by letting users hold **Shift** and drag to scroll tables horizontally with ease.

 ## Features

+- **Shift + Drag to scroll** - Hold Shift and drag any table to scroll horizontally
-- 🎯 **Per-panel configuration** - Enable drag and scroll only for specific Filament panels
+- **Per-panel configuration** - Enable for specific Filament panels using a simple method call
-- 🖱️ **Intuitive interaction** - Hold Shift + drag to scroll tables horizontally
-- 🚀 Automatic asset minification during composer install/update
-- ⚡ Production-ready minified CSS and JS files
-- 🔄 Development mode with file watching
-- 📦 Smart fallback minification using PHP when npm is not available
-- 🎯 Optimized for both development and production environments
-- 🌍 **Multi-language support** - Automatic browser language detection with 13 supported languages
+- **Visual feedback** - Tooltip and cursor changes guide the user
+- **13 languages included** - Automatic translation based on your app locale
+- **Zero configuration** - Install, enable, and it just works

+## Requirements

+- PHP ^8.1
+- Laravel ^11.0
+- Filament ^5.0

 ## Installation